 At this reception, they had made a bread without nuts (I think it was a zucchini bread), slicing it as usual on one plate.
 On another plate, they had cut the bread into thick slices and then cut those slices into quarters.
 They buttered these quarters and had dipped the butter side into finely chopped nuts before serving.
 What a great idea!
 Same recipe, one plate with nuts and one without...genius.
 Why hadn't I thought of that?
 I believe replacing the butter with cream cheese would be nice, too.

 The first recipe, Amish Pumpkin Bread, came from Country Woman magazine (somewhere in the 1980s I believe).
 This is from the diary series written by an Amish farm wife.
 It always gets raves.
-It makes two loaves, I usually pour one loaf in the loaf pan and then I add chocolate chips to the remaining batter before pouring it into the other loaf pan.
 The Cranberry Bread recipe is from Ocean Spray.

 Amish Pumpkin Bread

 1 1/2 Cups brown sugar1 C. vegetable oil (I use canola or mild olive oil)

 4 eggs, beaten

 1 lb. can pumpkin (cans are less than 1 lb., just get the closest to 1 lb. you can find)

 3 1/2 C. unbleached flour, whole wheat flour or a half-half mixture of the two